Edmund Muskie: Background and primaries

-Muskie campaigning during the 1972 presidential elections.
+Muskie campaigning for the 1972 presidential election.

 Before the 1972 election, Muskie was viewed as a front-runner for the Democratic presidential nomination.
 Despite his strong polling, he continued to engage in tiring day-after-day speeches in various parts of the country.
 When asked during an August 17, 1969, appearance on Meet the Press whether he would be a candidate in 1972, Muskie said it would depend on his being convinced that he could meet the challenges as well as his comfort.
 On November 8, 1970, Muskie said he would declare himself a candidate only if he became convinced he was best suited to unify the country.

 An August 1971 opinion poll showed Muskie outperforming Nixon.
 In late 1971, Muskie gave an anti-war speech in Providence.
 The nation was at war in Vietnam and President Richard Nixon's foreign policy promised to be a major issue in the campaign.

 The 1972 Iowa caucuses, however, significantly altered the race for the presidential nomination.
 Senator George McGovern from South Dakota, initially a dark horse candidate, made a strong showing in the caucuses, giving his campaign national attention.
 Although Muskie won the Iowa caucuses, McGovern's campaign left Iowa with momentum.
 Muskie himself had never before participated in a primary election campaign.
 Muskie went on to win the New Hampshire primary, but by a disappointingly small margin, and his campaign took a hit after the release of the "Canuck letter".